12zamu/github-certification-preparation-guide/content/exams/github-administration.md

 <details><summary>show</summary>
 <p>

 macOS.
-It cost 10 times (in terms of minute of compute) the price of a linux minute
+It cost 10 times (in terms of minute of compute) the price of a Linux minute

 </p>
 </details>